patricrp/packling_challenge/README.md

 I decided to use BigQuery for the challenge.
 After downloading both csv, I created a project called "PackLink-challenge" to start with the test.

-I loaded clients data to a table called "clients_base" and saw that the csv was a string separated by semicolons, so as a new table a get only a column with all the data: id + estimated deliverables volume + created date.
+I loaded clients data to a table called "clients_base" with autodetected schema and comma separated values to see raw data.
+I saw that the csv was a string separated by semicolons, so as a new table a get only a column with all the data: id + estimated deliverables volume + created date.
+I repeated this process, deleting the first row to avoid headers.

 To get structured schema I selected different string functions to split the string:
 - SPLIT function to separate the records.
 I got 3 records per row, as a kind of pivot table that wasn't very useful.